yiruyang2025/yiruyang2025.github.io/_projects/4_project.md

 | -2 | Geman–McClure | Very robust |
 | $\to \infty$ | Welsch / Tukey | Bounded, ignores outliers |

-### Adaptive Mechanism
+**Adaptive Mechanism**
 $\alpha$ and $c$ are **learnable** via backpropagation, allowing the model to automatically tune its robustness:
 - At early stages: smaller $\alpha$ → higher robustness
 - Later: $\alpha \to 2$ → smoother convergence

-This adaptivity stabilizes training on long-tailed error distributions common in visual geometry.
+- This adaptivity stabilizes training on long-tailed error distributions common in visual geometry.

-### Benefits
+**Benefits**
 - Unifies all standard robust losses
 - Automatically adjusts to dataset noise level
 - Requires no manual tuning
 - Widely used in SLAM, SfM, VO, and 3D reconstruction tasks

-Reference:
-J. T. Barron, *"A General and Adaptive Robust Loss Function,"* CVPR 2019, Google Research.

 ---